Behavioral Science Consultancy: Why you probably shouldn’t hire one

 Behavioral Strategy Process

-• Step 1: Define the Goal
+Step 1: Define the Goal

-• Step 2: Define the User
+Step 2: Define the User

-• Step 3: Behavioral Research
+Step 3: Behavioral Research

-• Step 4: Behavior Matching
+Step 4: Behavior Matching

-• Conditional step: Behavioral Innovation
+Conditional step: Behavioral Innovation

-For organizations that are serious about setting themselves up for habit formation and behavior-change success, all four core steps should be done at the beginning of each new project.
+For organizations that are serious about setting themselves up for habit formation and behavior-change success, all four steps should be done at the beginning of each new project.

 However, it is also possible to just work with a Behavioral Strategist who can join all the early strategic planning meetings and ensure that behavior has a seat at the table.
 Too often, the strategy process forgets to focus on customer behavior and psychology.
 However, these are where most projects fail.
 A new product or service is only going to be as successful as its ability to harness or change behavior.
 If no one uses a new product or service, it’s a failure.
 If a lot of people use it, it’s a success.
 This is why Behavioral Strategy is turning into a necessary part of the strategy and planning process.
 Having a behavioral expert who can ensure that behavioral insights are incorporated and given proper weight in the planning process is table stakes in the new engagement economy.

-For this reason, if you’ve already built a product or service that isn’t as engaging as you’d hoped, you should not hire a behavioral scientist.
+For this reason, if you’ve already built a product or service that isn’t as engaging as you’d hoped, you should probably not hire a behavioral scientist.
 Hire a UX designer/researcher or get a Behavioral Strategist to do a product and strategy analysis.

 Behavioral Economics interventions are not effective in the real world

-As stated earlier, behavioral economics interventions have a 1.4% impact on average in the real world—1/6th of what is expected from the literature.
+As stated earlier, behavioral economics interventions have a 1.4% absolute impact on average in the real world—1/6th of what is expected from the literature.

 Behavioral Design (also known as Behavior Design) is an approach to changing behavior by systematically tweaking a product or service so that it is easier to use or more psychologically engaging.
 For example, Behavioral Designers will work to add more triggers or motivating elements to a product.
-The belief is that by making a few simple tweaks, it’s possible to dramatically increase a user’s motivation, commitment, etc. However, this is simply untrue.
+The belief is that by making a few simple tweaks, it’s possible to dramatically increase a user’s motivation, commitment, etc. However, this is usually not the case.
 Human behavior is not that easily malleable, and humans are not ping pong balls that are moved with little effort.
 The fact of the matter is that behavior change is difficult, and people generally only do things that are meaningful to them.
 If your product or service does not solve an important problem in their lives, it is probably not going to be meaningful to them.
-No amount of simplification, nudging, or behavioral trickery is going to change this.
+No amount of simplification, nudging, or gamification is going to change this.

 Too few actionable insights, not enough reliable knowledge